 Health Care Proxy

-A health care proxy is a person designated to make decisions for a person who is unable to do so.
-It is a legal document where your loved one appointed a person to make those healthcare decisions for them if they are unable to make them themselves.
-You may want to check if your loved one has such a document.
+A health care proxy is a legal document in which your loved one appoints a person to make healthcare decisions for them if they are unable to make them themselves.
+You can learn more on this webpage below:

 Health Care Proxies